sikfeng/notcurses/doc/man/man3/notcurses_init.3.md

     the **LANG** environment variable.
 Your program should call **setlocale(3)** itself, usually as one of the first lines.

+* **NCOPTION_NO_RENDERTHREADS**: Unless this flag is set, **notcurses_init**
+    will spawn one or more (currently only one) helper render threads.
+The helper thread(s) ought improve performance if there are available resources, but can slightly diminish performance otherwise.

 ## Fatal signals